-In California, it is a crime for a homeowner to allow another person to engage in drug use or drug sales at the homeowner’s house…even if the homeowner is not personally engage in drug use or drug sale.
+In California, it is a crime for a homeowner to allow another person to engage in drug use or drug sales at the homeowner’s house…even if the homeowner is not personally engaged in drug use or drug sale.
 This crime is known as operating a drug house.
 This article serves as a brief overview of the law, the penalties, and the defenses that are related to this common crime.

 HS 11366 Law